 Spatialtemporal variables, including water depth, DRM, and sampling time, were used to model macrofauna (1) composition, (2) total abundance, (3) total biomass, and (4) sediment total oxygen utilization (TOU).
 We used PERMANOVA with 9999 permutations on macrofauna compositions (Anderson, 2017) and fitted simple linear regressions on macrofauna total abundance, biomass, and TOU under multi-model inference.
 The multi-model framework uses information theory to account for uncertainty across several models, identifies competing models, and then draws inferences to avoid arbitrarily selecting a single model for inference (Burnham and Anderson, 2002).
 In short, we sought all possible combinations of the explanatory variables.
 Then, we reported an average model (Burnham and Anderson, 2002) from an un-nested top model set without a notable decrease in Akain Information Criteria for small sample size (ΔAICc < 6) (Richards, 2008, 2005).

 Environmental variables were fitted to macrofauna composition, total abundance, total biomass, and TOU to identify potential drivers.
-Redundancy analysis (RDA) with p-value-based backward selection were used to retain environmental variables best-described macrofauna compositional data.
-Only taxa with 40% of their variation explained by the first two RDA axes were shown.
-Macrofauna abundance, biomass, and TOU, similar to what we described above, were also fitted with environmental variables with simple linear regression under a multimodel framework.
+Redundancy analysis (RDA) with backward selection was used to retain environmental variables best-described macrofauna composition.
+The taxa with the highest loading on the first two RDA axes (sum of square loading > 0.4) were shown as vectors on the RDA plot.
+Macrofauna total abundance, total biomass, and TOU were modeled by environmental variables with simple linear regression under a multi-model framework.

+All data analyses were conducted using R version 4.0.3 (R Core Team, 2020) with additional statistical packages vegan (Oksanen et al., 2021), MuMIn (Bartoń, 2022).
+Packages dplyr and tidyr were used for data cleaning (Wickham, 2021; Wickham et al., 2021).
+Results were visualized with ggplot2 and its extensions (Schloerke et al., 2021; Slowikowski, 2021; Wickham, 2016).
+P values are reported following the language of evidence (Muff et al., 2022).
+For example, P values ≥ 0.0001 and < 0.001 provide very strong evidence.
+P values ≥ 0.001 and < 0.01 indicate strong evidence.
+P values ≥ 0.01 and < 0.05, ≥ 0.05 and < 0.1, and ≥ 0.1 and < 1 suggest moderate, weak, and no evidence, respectively.
+Data and R code for reproducing the analyses are available at https://github.com/chenyenting1998/GRSmacrofauna.

 Results